Welcome

 How to calculate business income tax

-The income tax calculation for business profits proceeds in a defined order:
+The income tax calculation for business profits proceeds in a defined order.
+Follow the steps carefully to avoid misapplying allowances and rate bands.

 1. Calculate total income, including trading profits and all other taxable sources, for the tax year.